|What does the tool measure?||Finger dexterity.|

 |Other Languages||There are no official translations.|

-– 3 studies have examined the inter-rater reliability of the NHPT and reported excellent Pearson correlation.
+– Three studies have examined the inter-rater reliability of the NHPT and reported excellent inter-rater reliability using correlation coefficients.
+One study used Spearman rho and the two others, Pearson correlation.

 |Acceptability||The NHPT should not be used clients with severe upper extremity impairment and those who are not able to pick up the pegs.|